benmarch/angular-ui-tour/README.md

 ## About

-This repo is a work in progress to replace [Angular Bootstrap Tour](http://github.com/benmarch/angular-bootstrap-tour).
-The main difference between this plugin and the previous is that this does not depend on jQuery.
-The previous plugin was simply an AngularJS wrapper around [Bootstrap Tour](http://www.bootstraptour.com) which was written for Twitter Bootstrap, which depends on jQuery.
-Instead, this plugin uses Angular UI Bootstrap and its fantastic Tooltip plugin.
-I have kept some of the API the same as Angular Bootstrap Tour, but because this uses Tooltips and does not use Bootstrap Tour, it made sense to change a few things.
-Please note that this is in the very early stages of development, and the API is subject to change.
+Angular UI Tour is a plugin that uses Angular UI Bootstrap's popovers to display a guided product tour.
+This was originally inspired by [Bootstrap Tour](http://www.bootstraptour.com) as [Angular Bootstrap Tour](http://github.com/benmarch/angular-bootstrap-tour), but after much feedback to remove the jQuery dependency, Angular UI Tour was born.
+It uses many of the features from Bootstrap Tour, but plays nicely with Angular, **and does not have any dependency on Twitter Bootstrap or jQuery!**

 ## Getting Started
 Get the package: